ngoc0610/mcp/README.md

 When using the PBIXRay MCP Server in WSL with Claude Desktop on Windows, you need to be aware of path differences when loading PBIX files.

-When configuring Claude Desktop to use the server from WSL with uv:
+When configuring Claude Desktop to use the server from WSL:

 ```json
 {